KameCode42/KameCode42/README.md

 </h1>

 <p align="center">
-Hi!
+Hi !
 I'm David, a junior developer at the 42 school in Renens, Switzerland.
 </p>

 <hr>